cakephp/docs/en/views/themes.rst

 .. note::

-    Its important to remember that CakePHP expects CamelCase theme names.
+    It is important to remember that CakePHP expects CamelCase theme names.

 Beyond that, the folder structure within the ``/app/View/Themed/Example/`` folder is exactly the same as ``/app/View/``.